Coherence revival under the Unruh effect and its metrological advantage: Quantum coherence and its revival

+Numerically, we depict $\delta\mathcal{C}_{R.E.}$ in Fig.\ref{fig3}.
 Starting from an incoherent initial state with $\theta=0,\pi$, one has $\mathcal{C}_{R.E.}(0)=0$ but a nonvanishing $\delta\mathcal{C}_{R.E.}>0$ for two-detector at final equilibrium, which indicates a generation of quantum coherence through its evolution.
 For general initial states, we know that a coherence revival can occur with choice $\theta\in[0,\pi/2)$ (i.e., $\Delta_{0} \in(0,1]$) for sufficiently large Unruh temperature.
 However, by numerically evaluating, we recognize only regions bounded by the red solid lines in Fig.\ref{fig3} can have $\delta\mathcal{C}_{R.E.}>0$, referring to a coherence extraction for sufficiently large $T_U$, i.e., the coherence of two-detector's final state is enhanced compared to its initial state.
-Nevertheless, the region in Fig.\ref{fig3} without coherence extraction just indicates that the generated coherence via Markovian evolution of the detectors cannot counteract the effect of Unruh decoherence.
+On the other hand, the region in Fig.\ref{fig3} without coherence extraction indicates that the generated coherence via Markovian evolution of the detectors cannot counteract the effect of Unruh decoherence.